osharaki/spark-logger/README.md

 4. Click the **Log entries!** button to find and log the foods in favorites

 ## Installation
- :construction: *The extension is currently under development, but is scheduled for publishing to the Chrome Web Store in October 2020*
+ :construction: *Version 1.0 is currently under development, but is scheduled for publishing to the Chrome Web Store in October 2020*

 ## Development
 1. Clone this repo